pnuu/halostack/doc/source/plan.rst

   - manual

 ..  - solar/lunar tracking based on date, time and location
-..  - get another reference location from the last image
+..  - get reference locations from the first and last images

 Image co-alignment
 ------------------